konsternacja/konsternacja/README.md

 ## Hi there! :raised_hands:
-I am a biotechnology and bioinformatics student (FBBB at Jagiellonian University).
-My interests are primarily focused on biological data analysis, especially associated with obesity and mental disorders.
+I am a biotechnology student (FBBB at Jagiellonian University) and bioinformatics enthusiast.
+In addition to my studies, I am doing an internship at Pawel Labaj's bioinformatics team at the Malopolska Center for Biotechnology My interests are primarily focused on biological data analysis, especially associated with fungi and mycobiome.
 Besides, I am a self-taught software tester.

 ## Contact